This program has an early application deadline of September 1.

 The University of Copenhagen (KU) offers many courses in English in a variety of subject areas, therefore prior knowledge of the Danish language is not required for Cornell students to study here.
 Coursework for undergraduate students consists of a mix of lectures and tutorials.
 Students at the University of Copenhagen have access to a range of extra-curricular activities through university clubs and associations and places affiliated with the university.
 Examples include sports, music programs, and cultural and social associations.

 The University of Copenhagen has four campus areas throughout the city (City Campus, North Campus, South Campus, and Frederiksberg Campus).
 As distances in Copenhagen are relatively small, it is easy to get from one campus to the other either by bicycle or public transportation.
-The fall semester teaching period typically ends in December, but examinations often go into January and could potentially conflict with Cornell's spring semester start dates.
+The fall semester teaching period ends in December, but examinations can go into January and could potentially conflict with Cornell's spring semester start dates.
+University of Copenhagen faculty will do their best to offer early examinations for study abroad students in December, but this cannot be guaranteed.
 In spring, students are enrolled from early-February through late-June.

 What is unique about Copenhagen?